Longwater1234/WedemyServer/README.md

 (Backend repo).
 Clone of Udemy, an e-learning platform, built using Springboot + Vue 3 + Typescript.
 With CreditCard and PayPal checkout (both powered by **Braintree Payments**).
 Uses Spring Security, Spring Session Redis, and Cookies ( httpOnly) for auth, _instead of_ stateless JWT Tokens.
-CSRF protection and Captcha protection (by HCaptcha) is ENABLED.
-For
-simplicity, both UserDetails and UserRole (enum) are stored in the same table.
+For simplicity, both UserDetails and UserRole (enum) are stored in the same table.
 Maximum 2 *concurrent* login sessions per user.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).

 ## Frontend & Live Demo